-Approximately 1 acre will be disturbed during construction activities, including areas to be graded for roadway access and prepared for lay-down of equipment materials and soil stockpiles.
-URS does not anticipate impacting any heavily wooded areas and only expects to clear and remove grass/shrubs at former process areas that are over grown due to inactivity at the facility.
+In all, approximately 4.4 acres will be disturbed during construction activities, including areas to be cleared and grubbed, graded for roadway access and prepared for lay-down of equipment materials and soil stockpiles.
+Shaw does not anticipate impacting any heavily wooded areas and only expects to clear and remove grass and overgrown shrubs at former process areas that have generated due to inactivity at the facility.
 The area of disturbance at each load line is presented in Table 3-1.
-Plans for each of the three load lines that show the property boundaries, access roads, proposed excavation areas, and storm water drainage paths are included in Appendix B.
+Plans for each of the four load lines that show the properties boundaries, access roads, proposed excavation areas and storm water drainage paths are included in Appendix B.